Alicepinch/roots-cafe/TESTING.md

 ---

-Due to removing the Bootstrap styling from the navbar the hamburger icon disappeared.
+When building the Navbar using bootstrap.
+I removed the bootstrap styling as I wanted to style this in my own way.
+This made the hamburger menu in mobile view disappear.
 To fix this I added in a fontawesome icon to the span class "navbar-toggler-icon".
 The navbar wasn't centered so I added in CSS styling 'padding-top: 5px;" which fixed this.
 I have clearly mentioned in my [CSS stylesheet](style.css) where I have overwritten some of the bootstrap styling to achieve this.

 ### Lighthouse: